Hometown: Las Vegas, NV

 Q: Why Butora Climbing?

-A: Because they agreed to take on a normal person like me and the Altura is proving to be a superior off-width shoe.
+A: Because they agreed to take on a normal person like me, the Altura is proving to be a superior off-width shoe.

 Q: What are your favorite before and after climbing meals?

 A: Before, donuts; After, Ice cream.
-I mean there’s a bunch of other stuff in between, but if I had a choice they would always be bookended with those two things.
+There’s a bunch of other stuff in between, but if I had a choice they would always be bookended with those two things.

 Q: What is your spirit animal?